jonathanfrawley/cog/README.markdown

  - cmake

 See https://github.com/df3n5/cog_deps for some useful scripts to help build dependencies.

-##Compiling
-Use cmake to build the project in a seperate directory.
-For example on linux:

-    mkdir build
-    cd build
-    cmake ../src
-    make

-This will build a bunch of tests.
-To run one, first copy the media folder into the current directory:

-    cp -rf ../media ./

-and then run the test:

-    ./test_anim

 ###Generating python bindings
 The resultant library will be called libcog.so.